rutopio/Glyphs-Plugins-and-Scripts/Script-Monospaced-to-Proportional/README.md

 # Monospaced to Proportional Font

-A [Glyphs.app](https://glyphsapp.com/) script to make the monospaced font to proportional font based on mathmatical method.
+A [Glyphs.app](https://glyphsapp.com/) script to make a monospaced font into proportional font based on mathmatical method.

 ## How to Use